jarcher/openfmb-common-mqtt/README.md

 # OpenFMB-Public
-Publicly available software for working with OpenFMB use-cases
+Publicly available software for working with phase 1 OpenFMB use-cases